bytecodealliance/wasmtime/cranelift/docs/langref.rst

 Floating point types
 --------------------

-The floating point types have the IEEE semantics that are supported by most hardware.
-There is no support for higher-precision types like quads or double-double formats.
+The floating point types have the IEEE 754 semantics that are supported by most hardware, except that non-default rounding modes, unmasked exceptions, and exception flags are not currently supported.

+There is currently no support for higher-precision types like quad-precision, double-double, or extended-precision, nor for narrower-precision types like half-precision.

+NaNs are encoded following the IEEE 754-2008 recommendation, with quiet NaN being encoded with the MSB of the trailing significand set to 1, and signaling NaNs being indicated by the MSB of the trailing significand set to 0.

+Except for bitwise and memory instructions, NaNs returned from arithmetic instructions are encoded as follows:
+- If all NaN inputs to an instruction are quiet NaNs with all bits of the trailing significand other than the MSB set to 0, the result is a quiet NaN with a nondeterministic sign bit and all bits of the trailing significand other than the MSB set to 0.
+- Otherwise the result is a quiet NaN with a nondeterministic sign bit and all bits of the trailing significand other than the MSB set to nondeterministic values.

 .. autoctontype:: f32
 .. autoctontype:: f64